Perth-Artifactory/website/_pages/freeMembership.md

 * 24 hour access to the Artifactory.
 * Support and training on the usage of Artifactory equipment and resources.
 * Free entry to Artifactory workshops and events.
 * 3 consecutive 10 minute performance slots at NoizeMaschin!!
-Perth
+Perth.

 ### Application Process